Mysterious Disappearance Of Explorer Peng Jiamu In Lop Nur – The Wandering Lake

 Kharosthi script on wood, Niya, 3rd century AD, in the National Museum, New Delhi, India.
 Credit: Daderot - Public Domain

-The manuscripts were related to the movement of troops during the Western Jin dynasty and included both private and official records and correspondences.
+The manuscripts were related to the movement of troops during the Western Jin dynasty and included private and official records and correspondences.
 It was also learned through an examination of the manuscripts that they were composed from around 265 to 330 and that the area had been called "Kroraina" by the locals (which was rendered as "Lou-lan" in Chinese).
-These manuscripts made it clear that the ruins were indeed the ancient city "Lou-lan."
-That led to the conclusion that the lake floor that Hedin saw was "the lake adjacent to Lou-lan," that is it was Lop Nor.
+These manuscripts clarified that the ruins were indeed the ancient city "Lou-lan."
+That led to the conclusion that the lake floor that Hedin saw was "the lake adjacent to Lou-Lan," that is, it was Lop Nor.

 Sven Anders Hedin a great Swedish explorer who spent a lifetime investigating remote parts of Asia.
 This image is from his last expedition to Inner Mongolia.
 Credit: Public Domain